 “It’s still early days, but there seems to be a cross-party consensus emerging that fixed-terms are the way forward following the ‘election that never was’ in 2007.
 Public trust of politicians has hit rock bottom and this is just one of the democratic reforms that might help to restore voter confidence.”

 The website also shows almost unanimous backing from candidates for greater use of free votes in parliament (91 per cent support) and finding a mechanism to recall MPs involved in serious wrongdoing (96 per cent open to the idea).Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.